InternetOfPeers/hiero-write-here/README.md

 3. Generates a random AES-256 key
 4. Encrypts the message with AES (fast, suitable for large messages)
 5. Encrypts the AES key with the recipient's RSA public key
+6. Encodes the encrypted payload as JSON (default) or CBOR (if --cbor flag is used)
-6. Sends the encrypted payload to the topic as a JSON message with type `ENCRYPTED_MESSAGE`
+7. Sends the encoded payload to the topic with type `ENCRYPTED_MESSAGE`

-The recipient will automatically decrypt and display the message when polling.
+The recipient will automatically detect the format, decrypt, and display the message when polling.

 ### Remove Message Box